-The Foundation is the trustee and beneficiary of two charitable lead trusts.
-The trusts are designed to make periodic payments to the Foundation for a fixed period of years, after which the trusts terminate and the assets pass to the designated individuals.
+During the years ended June 30, 2023 and 2022, the Foundation was the trustee and beneficiary of two charitable lead trusts, both of which were terminated during 2023.
+The trusts were designed to make periodic payments to the Foundation for a fixed period of years, after which the trusts terminated and the assets passed to the designated individuals.
+The Foundation did not hold any charitable lead trusts as of June 30, 2023.